Panagia tou Araka: History

 The church is located by the village of Lagoudera, Cyprus.
 Similar to other churches in the area, this church was named after a wildflower, the vetch.
 It was built atop the northeast slopes of Madari, the second highest summit of the Troodos Mountains.
-The date and circumstances of the church's consecration remain uncertain, but with its location between the villages of Lagoudera and Sarandi, it is postulated that the church was owned privately or that it was a monastery since it was situated away from the villages.
+The date and circumstances of the church's consecration remain uncertain, but with its location between the villages of Lagoudera and Sarandi, it is postulated that the church was privately owned or that it was a monastery as it was situated away from the villages.

 Most of the church's history is recorded within its mural paintings.
-The inscription on the interior of the north lintel, states that they were completed in December 1192, and were painted by a monk trained in Constantinople named Theodore Apsevdis.
-Apsevdis's work may have been commissioned by a Byzantine aristocrat named Leontios Authentes, who was seeking refuge at a nearby monastery built by his father.
+The inscription on the interior of the north lintel states that they were completed in December 1192 and were painted by a monk named Theodore Apsevdis.
+Apsevdis had been trained in Constantinople and his work may have been commissioned by the Byzantine aristocrat Leontios Authentes, seeking refuge at a nearby monastery built by his father.
 Around the 14th century, the mural paintings were restored due to water damage and the inscription for these restorations was signed by a deacon named Leontios.